Zeioth/distroupdate.nvim/README.md

 ## Credits
 Most of the code included in this plugin come from AstroNvim, modified for the fork NormalNvim.
 So please support both projects if you enjoy this plugin.

-## FAQ
-* `Resume it` You run `:NvimConfigUpdate` and you get the latest available version from your github repository.
-* `Why?` In case you run Neovim in multiple machines, you will always have a fresh config in all of them.